jeffswenson/ego/README.md

 # Ego

-Ego is an experiment in implementing exception handling in go.
+Ego is an experimental library for exception handling.
+It models try-catch exception handling using panic and recover.

 ## Catching and Throwing Exceptions